dfinity/sns-testing/draft_1_proposal_instructions.md

    ```bash
    ./upgrade_test_canister.sh "Swap is taking place."
    ```

+   This submits an SNS proposal to upgrade the test dapp.
+If you are using the auto-generated sns_init.yaml file, the proposing neuron will have all of the voting power in the SNS.
+Thus, the proposal will be adopted and executed right away.
+Otherwise, you will have to vote with additional initial neurons to pass the upgrade proposal.

 6. **[TODO(NNS1-2392)][NNS1-2392]**: There is a 24-48 hour delay between
    proposal execution and the start of the token swap.
 Whereas, for testing, we